 Reviewed September 28, 2015

-Set primarily in Boston, with a segue to sunny Miami during the 1970’s and 1980’s, the film primarily focuses on the intricate dealings between Bulger and childhood friend John Connelly, now FBI, as he uses Bulger as an “informant” to secretly bring down an Italian mafia figure, but slowly becomes more involved in Bulger’s sinister world.
+Set primarily in Boston, with a segue to sunny Miami during the 1970s and 1980s, the film primarily focuses on the intricate dealings between Bulger and childhood friend John Connelly, now FBI, as he uses Bulger as an “informant” to secretly bring down an Italian mafia figure, but slowly becomes more involved in Bulger’s sinister world.

-There are numerous deaths, the victims shot at point blank range, but also two deaths in particular, where the victims suffering is prolonged and the scenes are cringe-worthy.
-Needless to say the film is very violent and given the subject matter, is riddled with foul language.
+There are numerous deaths, the victims shot at point-blank range, but also two deaths in particular, where the victim’s suffering is prolonged and the scenes are cringe-worthy.
+Needless to say, the film is very violent and given the subject matter, is riddled with foul language.

 He loses his wife Marianne (Nicholson) along the way as she tires of the danger and corruption surrounding her.
 A chilling scene occurs when Bulger confronts Marianne in her bedroom, after observing negative vibes from her, and warns her in a flirtatious way, never to cross him.
 As he caresses her face and slowly firms his grip, it is a rather frightening scene.

 The dialogue is crisp.
 When Bulger is invited to a steak dinner at Connelly’s house, there is awkward tension at the dinner table.
-Jovial small talk over the preparation of the delicious marinated steak everyone is eating comes to the forefront as Bulger asks Connelly’s partner to reveal his family secret recipe for the steak that is favorite he has ever eaten.
+Jovial small talk over the preparation of the delicious marinated steak everyone is eating comes to the forefront as Bulger asks Connelly’s partner to reveal his family secret recipe for the favorite steak he has ever eaten.

-I think director Scott Cooper goes for, and successfully achieves, good straight-forward, dark story-telling.
+I think director Scott Cooper goes for and successfully achieves, good straight-forward, dark story-telling.
 Take the number of killings.
 The organized crime world is a dirty, intense, unkind world and Black Mass portrays this well.

 Black Mass is a success on many levels.
-The superior acting coupled with smart, detailed writing, and a truthfulness creates a very good film.
+The superior acting coupled with smart, detailed writing, and truthfulness creates a very good film.
 Just be sure to remember it is a heavy one.